 6-7 Great Newport Street, WC2H, coventgardencocktailclub.co.uk

 And we’re down from the heady heights of a car park to another basement bar.
-Sign up for free membership then you and three guests can enjoy drinks in a lively place where the bartenders do their best Tom Cruise for you (Cocktail era that is).
+Sign up for free membership then you and three guests can enjoy drinks in a lively place where the bartenders do their best Tom Cruise for you (the Cocktail era that is).
 They have a happy hour (2 for 1) all day on Mondays and from 4.30-7pm Tuesday to Saturday.
-Just remember you have to get back up the stairs afterwards.
+Just remember you have to get back up the stairs afterward.